fgiobergia/RECLAIM/README.md

 # RECLAIM: Reverse Engineering CLAssIfication Metrics

-This is the source code for RECLAIM, currently under review.
+This is the source code for RECLAIM, based on the work presented at IEEE AIKE 2022.

 ## What is RECLAIM?